relops/cqlr/README.md

 Right now, cqlr supports the following mechanisms to auto-bind iterators:

 * Application supplied binding function
+* Map of column name to struct field name
 * By struct tags
 * By field names